 When you have created your party, you can choose how difficult you would like the game to be.
 If you prefer a relaxing experience, feel free to choose Casual.
 If you like a real gaming challenge, select Torment.
 If you want the default, relaxing, not-too-tough Queen's Wish experience, choose Normal.

-If you want more of a tough, old-school gaming experience, try starting out on Veteran.
+If you want the standard, old-school gaming experience, try starting out on Veteran.

 Chapter 4: Skills and Training